CircuitSetup/SID/README.md

 #### <ins>Connecting to an existing WiFi network</ins>

-In order to connect your SID to your WiFi network, all you need to do is either to click on one of the networks listed at the top or to enter a __Network name (SSID)__, and optionally a __password__ (WPAx).
+To connect your SID to your WiFi network, all you need to do is either to click on one of the networks listed at the top or to enter a __Network name (SSID)__, and optionally a __password__ (WPAx).
 If there is no list displayed, click on "Scan for Networks".

 >By default, the SID requests an IP address via DHCP.
 However, you can also configure a static IP for the SID by entering the IP, netmask, gateway and DNS server.
 All four fields must be filled for a valid static IP configuration.
 If you want to stick to DHCP, leave those four fields empty.